Gordonby/ACS-K8S-Lab-L200/README.md

 Here we want you to deploy a full multi-tiered solution to Kubernetes so that you can familiarise yourself what a declaritive yaml deployment looks like.

+### Hints

+* You will find the sock shop yaml files inside the SockShop folder.
+Have at look the various components of the solution and how they are formulated in yaml
+* Deploy the objects using:

+    ```kubectl create -f ./SockShop/```

 ### Success Criteria

 * You can run the following command against your K8 cluster and see your sock shop pods: